lipelopesoliveira/mlp_adsorption/README.md

 pip install git+https://github.com/lipelopesoliveira/mlp_adsorption.git
 ```

-Alternatively, you can use pyCOFBuilder by manually importing it using the `sys` module, as exemplified below:
+Alternatively, you can use MLP Adsorption by manually importing it using the `sys` module, as exemplified below:

 ```python
 # importing module